KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * Creates a barrier of detonating icicles around itself while spawning icicles where the player is standing with a short delay.
 * Quickly flies next to the player and forms a large wall, which folds in a "clapping" motion very quickly, dealing damage in an area in front of the wall.
 * Transforms into a wheel that travels in a straight line towards the player that leaves a damaging Cryo trail behind it.
 This attack may turn up to three times in a row.
-* Flies into the air and forms a rhombus with its' shell pieces before firing each of them at the player.
+* Flies into the air and forms a rhombus with its shell pieces before firing each of them at the player.
   * The trajectory of these projectiles is curved.
   * The core is exposed during this attack.
 * Forms a "skirt" of icicles which it shoots in three rings of increasing diameter.
 The last ring creates an area of Cryo that damages the player when stood on or jumped over.